topodoco/DTMF/README.md

 On top of this I implemented my DTMF function to split the sound into 100ms chunks and check for all combinasons and print the number stored in a table

+I added some options to give in arguments

 ## GitHub